seungsab/CPKL_using_Tree-GEP/README.md

 Note) These source codes are developed in MATLAB R2018b.
 They may not be working below MATLAB R2018b.

-Before you run the codes, you need the following MATLAB toolboxes.
+In order to run the source codes, you need the following MATLAB toolboxes.

 [1] GPML toolbox (for Gaussian process): http://www.gaussianprocess.org/gpml/code/matlab/doc/
 - C.E.
 Rasmussen, C.K.I.
 Williams, Gaussian processes for machine learning, MIT Press, Cambridge, Mass., 2006.